 In order for dental implants to be successful, the jawbone must have enough bone to support the implant.
 Thanks to advances in dental technology, we now have the ability to grow bone where needed.
 This enables us to place implants of proper length and width while restoring functionality and aesthetic appearance.

 When Bone Grafts Are Needed

 When teeth are lost as a result of periodontal (gum) disease, dental cavities, infections, injury, trauma or a defect in development, it can lead to bone loss over time.
-When there is not enough bone remaining to adequately support a dental implant, your periodontist will first do a bone graft to create enough bone to support the implant.
+When there is not enough bone remaining to adequately support a dental implant, your periodontist will first recommend a bone graft to create enough bone to support the implant.
 Bone grafts and membranes are also commonly used during tooth extractions when an implant is anticipated in the future.
 This allows for an ideal site for the future implant placement to ensure long-term success.